soundpress/RulesOfNYC/docs/c16/index.rst

    (1) Cooperative or condominium conversion of an IMD shall be fully in accordance with Article 23-A of the General Business Law, as amended, and the rules and regulations promulgated by the New York State Attorney General pursuant thereto.
 No eviction plan for conversion to cooperative or condominium ownership for a building that is, in whole or in part, an IMD shall be submitted for filing to the office of the New York State Attorney General pursuant to the General Business Law until a final residential certificate of occupancy is obtained and the residential occupants are offered residential leases in accordance with these regulations.

-   (2) Noneviction plans for such buildings may be submitted for filing provided that the sponsor or owner association remains legally responsible for bringing all rental, cooperative, and condominium units and all common areas of the building into compli ance with Article 7-B of the M.D.L., or alternative building codes or provisions of the M.D.L. described in 29 RCNY § 2-01(a)(3) of these regulations and for all work in common areas required to obtain a residential certificate of occupancy.
+   (2) Noneviction plans for such buildings may be submitted for filing provided that the sponsor or owner association remains legally responsible for bringing all rental, cooperative, and condominium units and all common areas of the building into compli ance with Article 7-B of the M.D.L., or alternative building codes or provisions of the M.D.L. described in 29 RCNY § 2-01(a)(3) and for all work in common areas required to obtain a residential certificate of occupancy.
 An IMD that has been converted to cooperative or condominium ownership is subject to compliance with Article 7-C and Loft Board rules and regulations promulgated pursuant thereto.

    (3) Cooperative and condominium units occupied by unit owners or tenant-shareholders are not subject to rent regulation pursuant to Article 7-C of the M.D.L.
 Cooperative and condominium units occupied by residential occupants qualified for the protection of Article 7-C of the M.D.L., i.e., who are not unit owners or tenant-shareholders, are subject to rent regulation pursuant to the statute.